zwcrowley/blackstone/README.md

 [tibble](https://tibble.tidyverse.org/reference/tibble-package.html) or
-data frame of survey items that are categorical/factor variables, in 5 point scales, can be a single time point or pre-post, that will be inserted into a stacked bar chart with The Mark USA branding.
+data frame of survey items that are categorical/factor variables, in 5 point scales, can be a single time point or pre-post, that will be inserted into a stacked bar chart with Blackstone Research and Evaluation branding.

 **scale_labels** scale_labels Required, a character vector of labels for the response scale, must be in the desired order, e.g. if you have a 5